 Visiting Yellowstone National Park?
+We are located 18 miles from the West Yellowstone entrance.
 Grand Fountain Geyser (located off Firehole Drive) offers an incredible geyser photo with a setting sun in the background.
 It’s just one of Yellowstone’s wonders.
 Old Faithful and the majority of the world’s geysers are preserved here.
 They are the main reason the park was established in 1872 as America’s first national park—an idea that spread worldwide.
 A mountain wildland, home to grizzly bears, wolves, and herds of bison and elk, the Park is the core of one of the last, nearly intact, natural ecosystems in the Earth’s temperate zone.

 Grand Teton National Park is an easy day trip from Kirkwood Resort.
 The Teton Range soars above a scene rich with extraordinary wildlife, pristine lakes, and alpine terrain.
 Braided sections of the Snake River create wetlands that support moose, elk, deer, beavers, trumpeter swans, sandhill cranes, Canada geese, and all sorts of ducks.
 You can explore over two hundred miles of trails, float the Snake River or enjoy a picnic in the serenity of this remarkable place.
 A special favorite is the ferry ride across Jenny Lake.
 Local’s tip: take the back roads home through Victor and Tetonia Idaho, and catch the scenic Mesa Falls byway.